chaos4284/lvgl_designer/README.md

 # lvgl_designer
 This project implement littlevgl Designer.
-This program required SDL2 and operate based on linux.
+This program requires SDL2 and is based on Linux.